harvard-nrg/dwiqc/docs/source/xnat.rst

 Only a few of the many possible *process* mode arguments will be discussed here.

 | 1. ``--qsiprep-config`` and ``--prequal-config`` allow you to customize the arguments passed to qsiprep and prequal.
 These are the default `qsiprep config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/qsiprep.yaml>`_ and `prequal config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/prequal.yaml>`_ arguments being passed.
-Using these config files as a template, you can customize your prequal and qsiprep commands.
+Using these config files as a template, you can customize your prequal and qsiprep commands by downloading and editing the examples with your preferred flags/options.
 Example usage: ``--prequal-config /users/nrg/PE201222_230719/prequal.yaml``

 | 2. ``--xnat-upload`` indicates that the output from *DWIQC* should be uploaded to your XNAT project. ``--xnat-alias`` (see *get* mode) must be passed for this argument to work.
 Example usage: ``--xnat-upload`` (just passing the argument is sufficient)